 Reshaping the Cornea

-During LASIK in Lansing, Dr. Rosenbaum uses an excimer laser to reshape the cornea to properly refract light for corrected vision.
+During LASIK in Lansing, Our Doctors uses an excimer laser to reshape the cornea to properly refract light for corrected vision.
 The laser pulses cool, invisible ultraviolet light to painlessly reshape the cornea in a precisely controlled manner without damaging adjacent eye tissue.
 The cornea then properly refracts light so you can see without the need for corrective lenses.